zerowon01/servstat/README.md

 ## Installation
-# Your Weather; right at the command line!!
+# Quickly show the status of various SaaS service at the CLI
-## A simple CLI tool to get the weather in your location.

 ### Getting started
 - brew install pipx (macOS)